Theme

 What appears notable

-Based on the repository, readers may want to notice the three model sizes, 33-language scope, IFMTBench release, training pipeline, multiple serving paths, and Tencent-reported comparisons against other translation systems and APIs.
+The repository is useful for checking the three model sizes, 33-language scope, IFMTBench release, training pipeline, multiple serving paths, and Tencent-reported comparisons against other translation systems and APIs.

 Before using